Keksuccino/docs_fancymenu/docs/elements.md

 ## Browser
 An element that renders a live web page inside the game.

-This element requires the **MCEF (Minecraft Chromium Embedded Framework)** mod to be installed and working!
+This element requires the **[Rinku](https://modrinth.com/mod/rinku)** mod to be installed and working!

-You can download MCEF from the official project pages on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mcef) and [Modrinth](https://modrinth.com/mod/mcef).
+You can download Rinku from the official project pages on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/rinku) and [Modrinth](https://modrinth.com/mod/rinku).

-For newer Minecraft versions (1.21.5+), the official MCEF projects do not provide builds, but there is a fork with builds for latest Minecraft versions, which can be found [here](https://www.curseforge.com/minecraft/mc-mods/mcef-keksuccino) (CurseForge) and [here](https://modrinth.com/mod/mcef-keksuccino) (Modrinth).
-This fork is maintained by Keksuccino, to get builds for latest Minecraft versions out as fast as possible.

 *   **Use Cases:**
     *   Displaying a server's live Dynmap.